beaverbuilder/documentation/docs/beaver-builder/troubleshooting/miscellaneous/font-awesome-icons.md

 .fas { font-weight:900 !important; }
 ```

 The `.fas` class is used for FA5 Solid icons.
-See [this article](https://fontawesome.com/how-to-use/on-the-web/advanced/css-pseudo-elements) for more details.

 If this rule doesn't work, try going through the routine of [deactivating plugins](/beaver-builder/troubleshooting/debugging/plugin-conflicts.md) or [changing themes](/beaver-builder/troubleshooting/debugging/theme-conflict.md) to see if your problem is resolved.